Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Finally, go back to the “Deploy” tab, and scroll down to “Automatic deploys”.
 Click on “Enable Automatic Deploys” then “Deploy Branch”.
 The app will now be built and upon completion, you will receive a message saying “Your app was successfully deployed”.

 - You can now click on “Open App” which will launch the deployed app.

+## AWS

+- Created a new Amazon account and connect to amazon service AWS3 account are cloud based serve where the project media and staicfiles will be stored unto.
+At first, we locate S3 on amazon service then we create a bucket.
+While creating the bucket on S3, the note that public access must be all switched off to allow access for users.

+- Once we've created the bucket, we now can now click on it's properties and enable the Static Website Hosting option, so it can serve the purpose of hosting our static files, you will need to input an index.html and error.html before saving.
+Then we go into the created bucket Permissions and click into CORS configuration, this part already have a prefilled default config, All that is needed is just to write the default code and save the config.

+- Then we go into the bucket policy to allows access to the contents across all web and inside this we will put in here some code including arn address displayed at the top of the heading.
+Then we go into amazon IAM to allow identity and access management of our stored files and folder.
+In the IAM service, we add a new group for our application and then we set the policies to ALL Then it generates a downlaodable zip file containing ID and KEY for us to use for the newly added group.
+This ID and KEY as to be stored in an environment variable.

+- This then allows us to into our terminal window and install some settings Boto3 Django Storages

+- The Django Storages is passed into the installed apps in settings and also a custom_storage file is created to store credentials in environment variable.
+And once everything looks fine we can run python3 manage.py collectstatic.
+This will collect all the static files in our app including any changes that is made.
+N.B this command has to be run in the development(local) environment each time a change is been made in the static files/folder and your folder and files should display in your AWS S3 BUCKETS

 ## Run code locally